Mathematics: Ages Three to Six

 • number operations (addition, subtraction, multiplication, division).

+These foundational skills are taught using Montessori materials that make use of manipulatives, physical patterns, and structured repetition.
 The base ten number system is represented for children in concrete form using golden beads organised so they vary simultaneously in quantity, size, mass and geometric shape.
 Children are also given the corresponding symbol for each quantity.
 In this way, children experience relations between the hierarchies of the system in multiple ways.
-Using this material in active and enjoyable games, children learn to add, subtract, multiply and divide.
 This material supports the heightened sensitivity for number children tend to experience around the age of four.
+Using this material in active and enjoyable games, children learn to add, subtract, multiply and divide and provide an early introduction to computation as a process—where operations and transformations are applied to mathematical objects to produce meaningful outcomes.

 The progression of the Montessori mathematics curriculum in the Children’s House follows a five-step sequence.